lino-framework/book/docs/admin/install.rst

 Set up a master environment
 ===========================

-If you are the first :term:`site maintainers <site maintainer>` on this :term:`production server`, you must set up the :term:`master environment`.
+If you are the first :term:`site maintainer` on this :term:`server <production server>`, you must set up the :term:`master environment`.

 .. glossary::